 Asthma: YES / NO

 Peak Flow (if known):

 Complete Forms 3, 3A, 3B

 Diabetes: YES / NO

 Complete Forms 7, 7A

 Epilepsy: YES / NO

 Complete Form 7

 Allergies: YES / NO

 Please briefly describe:

 Complete Form 1

 Adrenaline Pen: YES / NO

 Complete Form 1A

 Learning Difficulty: YES / NO

 E.g. ADHD, briefly describe:

 Complete Forms 5, 5A

-Please state below any current or previous medi cal conditions or important information

-relating to your child's health including any men •
+Please state below any current or previous medical conditions or important information relating to your child's health including any mental health concerns:

 Are there any religious consideration in respects to medical treatment we should be aware of?

-oore any reagious consideration in respects to meanage deadment we should be aware on

-Diagonalambus to a see diabamus di

 Please alert us to any dietary needs

 Additional Questions

 Does your child suffer from vision or heading YES / NO

 impairment?

-If VEC mlanas mina dataila

 If YES, please give details

-ii yes, piease give details
+Do you know of any rea may not be able to part School life?
+E.g. sport son as to why your child icipate in all aspects of YES / NO

+If YES, please give detai ls

+Private Health Care Ins surance Details

+Does your child have Health Care Insurance YES / NO Is this a School provided scheme?
 YES / NO

-Do you know of any reason as to why your child may not be able to participate in all aspects of YES / NO

-If YES, please give details

-Private Health Care In surance Details

-Does your child have YES / NO Is this a School YES / NO

-Health Care Insurance provided scheme?

-Policy Number If YES, Insurance
+Policy Number If YES, Insurance Company Name

-Company Name